 Sofi Kinde strives to serve up culture with every dish at her bright and relaxing Ethiopian restaurant and no, you won’t need a fork to take it all in.

-From Addis Ababa, Ethiopia and raised in Columbus where her mom owned a restaurant, Kinde opened Nanyea Cafe more than a year ago at 5214 N. Main Street in Harrison Twp., Montgomery County.
+From Addis Ababa, Ethiopia and raised in Columbus where her mom owned a restaurant, Kinde opened Nanyea Restaurant Coffee House & Bar more than three years ago at 5214 N. Main Street in Harrison Twp., Montgomery County.
 The restaurant later moved to its current location in 2018 at 6129 N. Dixie Drive, also in Harrison Twp.

 Nanyea is named for Sofi’s beloved grandma.
-A portrait of Nanyea, who died four years ago, hangs on the wall.
+A portrait of Nanyea hangs on the wall.

 Kinde, a Sinclair graduate, told us upon opening she partly opened the restaurant to cater to the Dayton’s Ethiopian community.